gyrdym/ml_algo/README.md

 final targetColumnName = 'class variable (0 or 1)';
 ````

-Then, we should create an instance of `CrossValidator` class for fitting [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning))
+Then we should create an instance of `CrossValidator` class to fit [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning))
-of our model.
+our model.
 We should pass training data (our `samples` variable), a list of target column names (in our case it's
 just a name stored in `targetColumnName` variable) and a number of folds into CrossValidator constructor.

 ````dart
 final validator = CrossValidator.KFold(samples, [targetColumnName], numberOfFolds: 5);
 ````

-All are set, so, we can do our classification.
+All are set, so we can do our classification.

 Evaluate our model via accuracy metric: